Relationships and sex education is really important for everyone.

 Sexual abuse can occur in familiar surroundings and usually by someone well known to the person.
 The abuser is often in a trusted position or in a position of power.
 It is not always obvious that sexual abuse is occurring.

-There are six signs to consider if you are concerned that abuse may be happening within a relationship or sexual partnership:
+There are six areas to consider if you are concerned that abuse may be happening within a relationship or sexual partnership:

 The local authority has a responsibility to take steps to prevent the abuse of adults in need of care and support.
 If you have concerns, get in touch with the local safeguarding team.
-You can find their contact details on your local council website – search here: https://www.gov.uk/find-local-council for your local authority website.
+You can find their contact details on your local council website – find your local authority website here: www.gov.uk/find-local-council

 Any safeguarding process should be person-centred and focus on the outcomes that are important for the person with a learning disability.
 One way that this can be achieved is by having the support of an independent advocate.

 The advice here only applies to adults.
-If you are concerned that a child is being sexually abused, please contact the local Children’s services immediately.
-You can find their contact details here: https://www.gov.uk/find-local-council
+If you are concerned that a child is being sexually abused, please contact the local council Children’s Services immediately.
+You can find your local authority website here: www.gov.uk/find-local-council

 You may also wish to contact one of the following organisations: